A Study on the Effects of Forest Therapy on Sarcopenia

 Background and Rationale: Sarcopenia is a common skeletal muscle disease in the elderly characterized by the loss of muscle mass, strength, and physical performance.
 While resistance training and nutrition are core management strategies, Forest Healing has been shown to reduce stress (cortisol), regulate the autonomic nervous system, and improve immune function.
 This study aims to validate a standardized "manualized" forest healing intervention for sarcopenia, utilizing a cross-border collaboration framework between Taiwan and South Korea.

-Aerobic and Balance Training: Forest trail walking at a Rating of Perceived Exertion (RPE) of 12-13.
+Aerobic and Balance Training: Forest trail walking maintained at a Rating of Perceived Exertion (RPE) of 12-13.

-Resistance Training: Elastic band exercises for upper and lower limbs (3 sets of 8-10 repetitions) at RPE 9-13.
+Resistance Training: Elastic band exercises targeting upper and lower limbs (3 sets of 8-10 repetitions) at an RPE of 9-13.

-Psychological Promotion: Group interactions and experience sharing to enhance social connection and motivation.
+Psychological Promotion: Facilitated group interactions and experience sharing to enhance social connection and intervention adherence.

-Safety Protocol: To ensure participant safety in a mountain environment, the study has established a three-tier medical safety mechanism, including on-site first aid by certified instructors, local AED medical services, and an emergency medical "green channel" to National Taiwan University Hospital, Yunlin Branch.
+Safety Protocol: To ensure participant safety in a mountainous terrain, the study has established a comprehensive three-tier medical safety mechanism.
+This includes on-site first aid by certified instructors, local AED medical services, and a dedicated emergency medical "green channel" established with the National Taiwan University Hospital, Yunlin Branch.

 Study Type